|he traditional copper

 The can's shape permits the least loss by "slopping" of the precious milk, so rich in cream and colour.

 Guernsey's wedding gift to H.M. the Queen, then Princess Elizabeth, and Prince Philip, now Duke of Edinburgh, comprised a set of six, ranging from half-pint to three pints.
 They bore the seal of the Bailiwick of Guernsey which dates back to reign of Edward 1.
 Guernsey's wedding gift to the late Princess Margaret was a Gold Miniature Can.
 Illustrious visitors to Guernsey such as the late Princess Marina and Field Marshal Viscount Montgomery received these cans as gifts from the States of Guernsey and its people.

-The Guernsey Can is often used as a gift at many States of Guernsey sponsored events.
+The Guernsey Can is often used as a gift at many States of Guernsey sponsored events and corporate presentations.

 Guernsey Cans (Coppersmiths), Sausmarez Manor, St Martins, Guernsey, Channel Islands (British)